Spoonie art, "resurrection" graphite on bristol

 Delete this item from the media gallery?
 It will also be deleted from any related story update.

 The will appear at the top of your campaign page.
+It will also appear in your campaign snapshot.

 We won't share your info or send spam.